jEnbuska/none-dux/README.md

 If you have an Object with thousands of Object entries and you are looping through them in an action, avoid the following 2 first patterns:

-***If you require further performance improvement then **v11 (beta)** can be 2-20 faster in the most heaviest cases shown below, and it makes createLeaf obsolete.
+***If you require further performance improvement, **v11 (beta)** can be 2-20 faster in the most heaviest cases shown below, and it makes createLeaf obsolete.
 It's performance benefits are turned off at old browsers like ie11***
 <sub>```'npm install --save none-dux@beta' or 'yarn add none-dux@beta'```</sub>
 ```